A guide to the most interesting Spanish food facts you probably didn’t know.

 So going to a Spanish bar is a perfect way to make friends, eat some delicious Spanish tapas, and dive deeper into the Spanish bar culture.

-Heading to the bar is just part of the local’s lifestyle and that’s probably the reason why Spain is the second country in the world that has more bars per inhabitant than hospital beds.
+Heading to the bar is just part of the locals’ lifestyle, and that’s the reason why one of the facts about Spanish food is the second country in the world that has more bars per inhabitant than hospital beds.

 12. The famous Sherry wine is produced solely in the wine-growing region of Jerez, Andalucia